MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Remove-AppSharedPackageContainer.md

 PS C:\> Remove-AppSharedPackageContainer -Name ContosoTestContainer
 ```

-This command removes the shared package container definiton with the name ContosoTestContainer
+This command removes the shared package container definition with the name ContosoTestContainer.

 ## PARAMETERS